 1. Always Remember to Properly Dispose of Your Credit Card Statements and Receipts

-Not properly disposing of your credit card statements is one of the easiest ways theft can occur.
+Not properly disposing of your credit card statements is one of the easiest ways thefts can occur.
 If a document has your credit card number on it, then it’s extremely important that you store it somewhere safe or dispose of it.
-Don’t leave your credit receipts around the house, and be sure to rip or shred any credit-sensitive documents before throwing them away.
+Don’t leave your credit receipts around the house and be sure to rip or shred any credit-sensitive documents before throwing them away.

 2. Review Your Statement Every Month